 One answer to this question could be: “How could it not matter?”
 As humans we experience the world around us not only by means of our physical body, but also through our beliefs, perceptions, emotions, spirituality, social connectedness and more.
 If we are physically healthy, yet all the other components are ailing, our day-to-day experience of life will be a struggle.

 Furthermore, research tells us that our physical health and mental health are not independent from one another; they have a complex, bi-directional relationship.
 The health of both the body and the mind are crucial for wellbeing.

-To define it simply, mental health is a state of well-being regarding the way we think, feel, and develop relationships.
-Good mental health means more than the absence of symptoms.
-It means the ability to manage life competently and to deal in a reasonably robust way with the challenges it inevitably throws at us from time to time.
-It means being able to take satisfaction and pleasure in everyday life and to be productive.
+To define it simply, mental health is a state of wellbeing regarding the way we think, feel, and develop relationships.
+Good mental health means more than just the absence of symptoms.
+It means having the ability to manage life competently and to cope in a reasonably robust way with the challenges that inevitably come our way.
+It means being able to experience satisfaction and pleasure in everyday life, and to be productive.

-Mental illness refers collectively to all diagnosable mental disorders (for example, Depression, Obsessive Compulsive Disorder, or Schizophrenia), which are health conditions involving significant changes in our thoughts, emotions, and/or behaviour.
-These changes cause significant distress or impairment in daily life, for example work and relationships.
-Statistics indicate that 1 in 5 Australians will develop a mental illness in their lifetime.
+A mental illness is when something goes substantially wrong with our mental health.
+Mental illness refers collectively to all diagnosable mental disorders, which are health conditions involving significant changes in our thoughts, emotions and/or behaviour.
+These changes cause overwhelming distress and impairment in daily life.

 An edited version of this article was published in Hello Neighbours magazine.